 CAPS Counseling Service for Summer 2021

-CAPS therapists are continuing to conduct remote counseling sessions this semester for Saint Joseph's University students via a secure version of Zoom set up by the Office of Information Technology.
-Due to extenuating clinical or personal circumstances, in-person services may be held in our main Merion Gardens office as a secondary option, following guidelines for mitigating the transmission of COVID-19 (e.g., physical distancing & face coverings required).
-Call-in hours (no appointment necessary) are provided remotely and are available for students M-F from 11am-12:30pm and 3pm-4pm.
-A CAPS therapist will be available to meet with students remotely during call-in times to provide brief counseling, assessment and a follow-up plan that may include scheduling a CAPS counseling appointment and/or referral.
+CAPS therapists are continuing to conduct remote counseling sessions over the summer period for eligible Saint Joseph's University students via a secure version of Zoom set up by the Office of Information Technology.
+Due to extenuating clinical or personal circumstances, in-person services may be held in our main Merion Gardens office as a secondary option, following guidelines for mitigating the transmission of COVID-19.

 Counseling and Psychological Services, located in Merion Gardens, promotes the psychological wellbeing of Saint Joseph’s University students through the provision of a variety of therapeutic interventions and outreach programs.
 The delivery of these services is framed by “transformative learning goals” and occurs within a campus climate that supports the whole person; academically, socially, physically and spiritually.